 Ideally, Patient Participation Groups will include patients that reflect the diversity of the local population.

 Setting up a Patient Participation Group in your medical practice can help you to:

 Build 2-way communication between staff and patients

 Gain a patient perspective on local health services

 Encourage patients to take responsibility for their own health

 Create an efficient service tailored to patient needs

 Let us help you!

-Our local offices can provide a wide range of support for groups and practices.
+Our engagement offices can provide a wide range of support for groups and practices.

 Where can I find out more?